 Your Bug Out Bag

-(Even if you never use your survival pack — someone else you know will, if you let them know where they can find it.
+(Even if you never use your survival backpack — someone else you know will, if you let them know where they can find it.
 Having a number of articles on survival packed inside will most likely come in handy when they need it most.
-Remember to pack a small Bible with a personal note instructing them to read the Book of Revelation, the last chapter of the Bible.
+If you’re religious, remember to pack a small Bible with a personal note instructing them to read the Book of Revelation, the last chapter of the Bible.
 Lets face it — if all Hell breaks loose and modern day society completely collapses you can bet that the Bible is real — and that the end times are really happening.

 You really think this is all an accident?
 Laugh…)